Please read this webpage in its entirety.

 At the University of Arizona, we take great pride in our Greek organizations and all that they stand for.
 College can be so much more than just classes and homework; it is also a time for growth and development.
 Greek Life can foster the education of the whole person.
 Having your student be a part of a Greek organization means several things, including long-lasting friendships, improved academics, leadership development, campus involvement, community service, and so much more.

-Families will receive information about formal recruitment week events and a general overview of fraternity/sorority life.
+At this meeting, families will receive information about Primary Recruitment week events and a general overview of fraternity/sorority life.
 Families will also learn how members obtain scholastic support, gain community and volunteer experience, establish networking relationships with alumni, and develop close friendships with chapter members and those in other Greek organizations.
-Attend to ask questions of other parents, Council Executive Board Officers, and UArizona Staff.
-In the meantime, before our virtual informational meeting, you can check out this video with general information about joining Greek life.
+You will have the opportunity to ask questions of other parents, Council Executive Board Officers, and UArizona Staff.
+In the meantime, before our virtual informational meeting, you can check out the video with general information about joining Greek life.